I've been collecting hard rock and heavy metal CDs since the late '80s.

 I recently completed my Savatage studio discography by adding 1986's mostly-maligned Fight for the Rock CD to the collection.
-The album is widely considered to be Savatage's worst (even by the band members themselves, who are known to refer to it as "Fight for the Nightmare" in interviews), so it seemed appropriate that I saved it for last.
+The album is widely considered to be Savatage's worst (even by the band members, who have been known to refer to it as "Fight for the Nightmare" in interviews), so it seemed appropriate that I saved it for last.

 Fight for the Rock was an ill-fated attempt to turn the Florida based heavy metal band into a radio-friendly hard rock hit machine, and was a rare misstep in a catalog that is considered one of the strongest in melodic metal.
 My inner Savatage ultra-fanboy will not allow me to "hate" Fight for the Rock, so in this review I will attempt to defend certain tracks on it.
 Let's press "play" and find out where it all went wrong...

 The liner notes from vocalist Jon Oliva in EarMusic's 2011 reissue of Fight for the Rock are worth the price of the CD all by themselves,.
 They paint a picture of a naive, rookie band who were totally at the mercy of managers and a record label who had unrealistic goals in mind for them.